itaki/UbuntuSetup/install_update_cursor/install_update_cursor.md

 - Multiple Cursor processes are running
 - Background processes might not be visible to the user
 - Processes might be in different states (AppImage, mounted version, etc.)
+- Some processes might be resistant to termination

 The process management features:
-1. Detect all running Cursor processes
+1. Use precise detection to identify only actual Cursor application processes
-2. Offer the user the option to force-kill these processes
+2. Exclude grep commands and other non-application processes from detection
+3. Try multiple termination strategies (main process first, then children)
-3. Use a two-stage termination approach (SIGTERM followed by SIGKILL if needed)
+4. Use a two-stage termination approach (SIGTERM followed by SIGKILL if needed)
-4. Verify that all processes have been terminated before proceeding
+5. Continue with installation even if some non-critical processes can't be terminated
+6. Provide detailed feedback about which processes are being terminated

+### Autostart Management

+The script now handles autostart entries:
+1. It removes any Cursor-related autostart entries during installation/update
+2. This prevents Cursor from automatically starting at login
+3. It ensures that background update processes don't run without user knowledge

 ## Usage